How we keep it cool

 The development of BreezyPacks started on a piece of paper, with theoretical heat transfer calculations and chemical formulas.

-We also do continuous quality control – each batch of active material is melted and tested for uniformity, and each product is inspected for leaks or other issues after assembly.
+Quality control is ongoing.
+Each batch of PCM is melted and tested for consistency, and every pack is inspected for leaks or defects after assembly.

 Our products